 Where To Buy Travel Adaptors

 We buy all of ours online from Amazon.
-We have a variety of single plug adapters for charging one device and multi-plug adapters for charging multiple devices at the same time using only 1 outlet.
+We have a variety of single plug adapters for charging 1 device, and multi-plug adapters for charging multiple devices at the same time using only 1 outlet.
 I also have a special adapter that fits my Apple laptop charger.

 Unidapt European Plug Adapter (4 Piece) – If you just need a plug so that your cord will fit a German power outlet, take a look at this is a 4-piece set of European type C plug adaptors.
-With this set you can charge 4 different devices.
+With this set you can charge 4 different devices in 4 different outlets.
 If you only need to charge 1 or 2 devices, this is a great option because you only need to bring the exact amount you need.
 We have a bunch of these and bring a few on every trip.
 You can’t go wrong with this option since it’s fully certified and has thousands of reviews!

 What Else Do I Need For My Tech?